 Directed By: Martin Scorsese

-If I were into mafia based crime dramas, I’d be able to appreciate The Irishman more, but regardless, it’s one of Scorsese’s strongest films to date and one of my personal favorites.
+If I were into mafia-based crime dramas, I’d be able to appreciate The Irishman more, but regardless, it’s one of Scorsese’s strongest films to date and one of my personal favorites from the Oscar nominees.
 If it had a shorter running time I’d watch it more..
 The production design was phenomenal, the directing was enriching, and the storytelling was rightfully emotional.
 But what I don’t understand is how the heck was Robert De Niro snubbed from a Best Actor nomination!?
 This is one of De Niro’s strongest, most haunting performances to date — he’s the very reason the film is as evocative as it is.
-The stories he told in silence alone were gut wrenching and I genuinely don’t understand how he was overlooked.
+The stories he told in silence alone were gut-wrenching and I genuinely don’t understand how he was overlooked.